Customize Scenes Using Simulink and Unreal Editor

-If you open your Unreal project file directly in the Unreal Editor, Simulink is unable to establish a connection with the editor.
-To establish this connection, you must open your project from a Simulink model or use a MATLAB® function.
+Simulink will fail to establish a connection with the editor if you open the Unreal Editor outside MATLAB® or Simulink.
+To establish this connection, you must open your project from a Simulink model or use a MATLAB function.

 The first time that you open the Unreal Editor, you might be asked to rebuild